ndy-11/HRIS/README.md

 ## 🔒 Authentication

-All employee routes are protected by JWT.
+All employee routes are protected by JWT.<br>
 Middleware: `src/middlewares/authJwt.js`

+---

+## 🌟 Why HRIS Backend?

+- **Modern Stack:** Built with the latest Node.js, Express, and Sequelize.
+- **Secure by Default:** JWT authentication and role-based access.
+- **Easy to Extend:** Modular codebase for rapid feature development.
+- **Community Driven:** Open to contributions and ideas!

 ---